ZachSaucier/Just-Read/README.md

 You can select specific text by highlighting it (by clicking and dragging over the content), then right click it and select "View this content in Just Read".

+#### On a mobile device

+You must first install a mobile browser that supports extensions such as [Dolphin](http://dolphin.com/) (iOS or Android), [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US) (Android), or [Yandex](https://browser.yandex.com/) (iOS or Android).
+Then install Just Read to that browser by visiting Just Read's (or Just Read Premium's) store page.

+Once you're on an article that you want to read with Just Read installed on that browser, you need to navigate to their extensions section to run Just Read.
+In most browsers you need to click the three dots to see this section.
+Once there, simply click on Just Read.

+**Note that some of Just Read's features may not work on mobile devices.**

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*

 ___